-1,400 Google Employees Are Protesting Project Dragonfly, A Censored Search Engine And News App For China
+1400 Google Employees Are Protesting Project Dragonfly, A Censored Search Engine And News App For China

 Not only that, the letter makes an interesting demand, saying that “We urgently need more transparency, a seat at the table, and a commitment to clear and open processes: Google employees need to know what we’re building.”
 So it appears that some employees could be working on Project Dragonfly without actually knowing that they’re contributing to it.

-Employees are demanding more transparency, an ethics review, ombudspeople, and “ethical test cases” to be published.
+Employees are demanding more transparency, and ethics review, ombudspeople, and “ethical test cases” to be published.
 They want Dragonfly to be ethically assessed, along with other controversial projects like Maven and Airgap GCP.

 Google employees are demanding greater transparency from their employer and confronting management with their ethical concerns about project Dragonfly, a controversial censored search app for the Chinese market. https://t.co/igNSrphUUb via @ceodonovan